About

 A project on climate and energy policy modelling

-Global Excellence in Modeling Climate and Energy Policies (GEOCEP) is a European-funded project that provides an innovative economic modelling framework to aid in the energy transition to a zero-carbon economy.
-It incorporates transitional challenges such as social and technological innovations, the need for flexibility, and new business and service models.
+Global Excellence in Modeling Climate and Energy Policies (GEOCEP) was a European-funded project that provided an innovative economic modelling framework to aid in the energy transition to a zero-carbon economy.
+It was active from 1 February 2022 to 31 January 2026.
+It incorporated transitional challenges such as social and technological innovations, the need for flexibility, and new business and service models.
+The project divided the research work into four packages:

 — The drivers of social and technology innovations;